SSMM0498/arkad-conception/models/7.Process/Mutation Watcher Buffer.md

 ##   DATA STRUCTURE DESCRIPTION
 The buffering of mutation are done thanks to a large kind of data structure and also produces number which are :
-+   DoubleLinkedList : a typical double linked list class with methods :
++   DoubleLinkedList : is a typical double linked list data structure implemented in a class with the following methods :
     +   add a node
     +   remove a node
     +   retrieve a node with its position
+The class contains also 2 properties which are :
+    +   length of the list
+    +   head node of the list
 ```typescript
 class DoubleLinkedList { ... }
 ```

-+   DoubleLinkedListNode :
++   DoubleLinkedListNode : reprents the node that our doubleLinkedList are composed.
+As with all double linked lists, it contains
+    +   previous attribute to refer to the preceding node
+    +   a next attribute for the node coming after
+    +   value of the current node.
 ```typescript
 type DoubleLinkedListNode = {
     previous: DoubleLinkedListNode | null;